grifft709/Cloud-Physical-Network-Configuration/README.md

 The network aims to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting large traffic to the network.

 - Load Balancers protect against Denial of Service (DoS) attacks.
 The more visitors to a site increases the chances of a server going down.
 A load balance prevents that from happening by redirecting traffic to other servers capable of performing the same task.
 A Jump-box provides a single entry point for traffic entering a network., which allows for traffic monitoring before continuing to the final destination.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the machines and system data.
-- _TODO: What does Filebeat watch for?_
+- Filebeat watches for errors with a system
-- _TODO: What does Metricbeat record?_
+- Metricbeat records metric for server apllications

 The configuration details of each machine are displayed below.